 Many truck accidents occur simply because a driver was fatigued and failed to pay proper attention to the roadway in front of them.

 The consequences of a fatigued driver on the roadway can be tragic.
 Aptitude driver has an impaired mental functioning and decisions are not made as quickly as sometimes necessary.
+Because semi trucks weigh up to 80,000 pounds the importance of the driver’s mental state can’t be overstated.

 New Regulations Needed